<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://dresdencondensates.org/?p=2365</guid>

-<description><![CDATA[&#160; RTG 3120 PI&#8217;s have been among the most highly cited authors in 2025, according to Clarivate, with Hyman and [&#8230;]]]></description>
+<description><![CDATA[<p>&#160; RTG 3120 PI&#8217;s have been among the most highly cited authors in 2025, according to Clarivate.
+The Hyman and [&#8230;]</p>

 <content:encoded><![CDATA[<p>&nbsp;</p>

-<p>RTG 3120 PI&#8217;s have been among the most highly cited authors in 2025, according to Clarivate, with <a href="https://www.webofscience.com/wos/author/record/B-3917-2017" target="_blank" rel="noopener external noreferrer" data-wpel-link="external">Hyman</a> and <a href="https://www.webofscience.com/wos/author/record/ABB-8277-2021" target="_blank" rel="noopener external noreferrer" data-wpel-link="external">Alberti</a> leading the way &#8220;in the top 1% by citations for their field(s) and publication year in the Web of Science Core Collection&#8221;</p>
+<p>RTG 3120 PI&#8217;s have been among the most highly cited authors in 2025, according to Clarivate.
+The <a href="https://www.webofscience.com/wos/author/record/B-3917-2017" target="_blank" rel="noopener external noreferrer" data-wpel-link="external">Hyman</a> and <a href="https://www.webofscience.com/wos/author/record/ABB-8277-2021" target="_blank" rel="noopener external noreferrer" data-wpel-link="external">Alberti</a> groups lead the way &#8220;in the top 1% by citations for their field(s) and publication year in the Web of Science Core Collection&#8221;</p>

 <p>See the press release by TU Dresden: <a href="https://tu-dresden.de/tu-dresden/newsportal/news/starkes-zeichen-fuer-die-qualitaet-der-spitzenforschung-13-forschende-der-tud-gehoeren-zu-den-meistzitierten-weltweit?set_language=en" target="_blank" rel="noopener external noreferrer" data-wpel-link="external">https://tu-dresden.de/tu-dresden/newsportal/news/starkes-zeichen-fuer-die-qualitaet-der-spitzenforschung-13-forschende-der-tud-gehoeren-zu-den-meistzitierten-weltweit?set_language=en</a></p>